Jthomp1993/devhub/README.md

-# A web application to network with developers across the globe built with Nextjs.
+# A web application for networking with developers across the globe built with Nextjs.

 [View the deployed project here.](https://devhub-mu.vercel.app/)